Nandan185/mokSa-task/README.md

 ## Summary

-The Task Management Dashboard is a React-based application that allows users to organize and track tasks using a Kanban-style board.
-The project demonstrates a solid understanding of React fundamentals, including state management, component composition, and side effects.
-The use of TypeScript adds type safety, improving code reliability and maintainability.
-Tailwind CSS is effectively employed to create a clean, professional monochrome design that's both visually appealing and functional.
+The Task Management Dashboard is a React-based application that helps users organize and track their tasks using a Kanban-style board.
+It demonstrates a strong grasp of React fundamentals, including state management, component composition, and handling side effects.
+The project is built with TypeScript, ensuring type safety and enhancing code reliability and maintainability.

+A key feature is the drag-and-drop interface, implemented using DND (Drag and Drop) technology, which allows users to seamlessly move tasks across different columns to update their status.
+This interaction provides an intuitive user experience that mirrors real-world task management workflows.

+Styling is handled with Tailwind CSS, which creates a clean, professional monochrome design that is both visually appealing and functionally effective.

 ## Steps to run the project locally
  step 1: path to your directory: